 Plant Grass Plugs in Spots of Shade For Instant Coverage

-Enjoy a lush, vibrant green carpet of grass with the use of grass plugs.
+Enjoy a lush, vibrant green carpet of grass using grass plugs.

-Grass plugs are 2-4 inch plugs of sod that are planted into holes equally spaced throughout your yard.
+Grass plugs are 2-4 inch plugs of sod planted into holes equally spaced throughout your yard.

 Plugs are round or square with soil at their roots.
-They offer an affordable, convenient way to repair small sections of lawn that have died, revitalize your entire garden, like ornamental grass slowly, or add a meadow-like feel to open spaces.
+They offer an affordable, convenient way to repair small sections of lawn that have died, slowly revitalize your entire garden, like ornamental grass, or add a meadow-like feel to open spaces.

-Grasses include Appalachian Sedge, Pennsylvania Sedge, and Native Grasses, and more.
+Grasses include Appalachian Sedge, Pennsylvania Sedge, Native Grasses, and more.